 Suppliers can also rethink the partnership if the balance sheet indicates that the company has already incurred many debts.
 It is not a rule, but it is possible.
 Accountants cite this calculation as one of the crucial analysis information when reading a balance sheet.

-How to keep track of the shareholders’ equity?
+How to monitor the shareholders’ equity?

-SCE is nothing more than a report prepared based on all the changes made in the shareholders’ equity of a company in a predetermined period of time.
+The SCSE is nothing more than a report prepared based on all the changes made in the shareholders’ equity of a company in a predetermined period of time.

-Considering the importance of the financial statement, it is essential to carefully prepare it, so that it can clearly express all the capital inflows and outflows in the company’s cash.
+Considering the importance of the financial statement, it is essential to carefully prepare it so that it can clearly express all the capital inflows and outflows in the company’s cash.